SADDLE

 a) It can be cut into shapes that protrude or extrude forming patterns or textures.
 A sponge cut with protruding parts can be pressed into laid out slip or a color to remove it or dipped into a color and marked onto a piece of pottery.

 b) When plates have to be painted they are stood up, rested against a strong object and balanced on top of a slice of synthetic sponge, between the plate and table.
-This is to stop the plate from slipping and the glaze-base being damaged.
-See: Majolica: Plate preparing
+This is to prevent the plate from slipping and the glaze-base from being damaged.
+Read more about: Majolica: 5e – Preparing to paint plates

 c) Good for cleaning and smoothing out clay.